INtensive EMDRA Faster Approach To Healing

 Pre-consultation interview to assess for candidacy, as well as target unpleasant beliefs, body sensations, emotions, or images from which you are seeking relief.

 A customized treatment program with targeted treatment goals.
+Therapy with Aliza is done in person, often for 5-8 sessions (2-3 hours each session).

 Post-treatment interview to assess and support your adaption to positive changes from treatment.